 GFB is also accepting listings for its online hay directory.
 Farm Bureau members with hay for sale or who offer custom harvesting or custom sprigging services are invited to list their hay and/or services in the GFB Quality Hay Directory published on the GFB website.
 Hay for sale or services can be listed or removed from the directory throughout the year.

-To participate, complete a submission form by visiting your county Farm Bureau office or online at www.gfb.ag/hay .
-Please include a $10 check made payable to Georgia Farm Bureau for each listing of hay, custom harvesting or custom sprigging.
+To be included in GFB’s online hay directory, complete a submission form by visiting your county Farm Bureau office or online at www.gfb.ag/hay .
+Hay producers who enter the GFB Quality Hay Contest receive a free listing in the GFB Hay Directory.
+Hay producers who don’t enter the hay contest but would like to list their hay for sale should include a $10 check made payable to Georgia Farm Bureau for each listing of hay, custom harvesting or custom sprigging.
 Multiple listings are allowed.
-Hay producers who enter the GFB Quality Hay Contest receive a free listing in the GFB Hay Directory.

 - Jenna Williams selected for Georgia Foundation for Agriculture Scholarship